Mexico: Biodiversity

 In Mexico, 170000 km2 are considered "Protected Natural Areas".
-These include 34 biosphere reserves (unaltered ecosystems), 67 national parks, 4 natural monuments (protected in perpetuity for their aesthetic, scientific or historical value), 26 areas of protected flora and fauna, 4 areas for natural resource protection (conservation of soil, hydrological basins and forests) and 17 sanctuaries (zones rich in diverse species).
-Plants indigenous to Mexico are grown in many parts of the world and integrated into their own national cuisines.
-Some of Mexico's native culinary ingredients include: maize, tomato, beans, squash, chocolate, vanilla, avocado, guava, chayote, epazote, camote, jícama, nopal, zucchini, tejocote, huitlacoche, sapote, mamey sapote, and a great variety of chiles, such as the habanero and the jalapeño.
-Most of these names come from the indigenous language of Nahuatl.
+These include 34 biosphere reserves, 67 national parks, 4 natural monuments, 26 areas of protected flora and fauna, 4 areas for natural resource protection and 17 sanctuaries (zones rich in diverse species).
+Some of Mexico's native culinary ingredients include maize, tomato, beans, squash, chocolate, vanilla, avocado, guava, chayote, epazote, camote, jícama, nopal, zucchini, tejocote, huitlacoche, sapote, mamey sapote, and a great variety of chiles, such as the habanero and the jalapeño.
 Tequila, the distilled alcoholic drink made from cultivated agave cacti is a major industry.
 Because of its high biodiversity Mexico has also been a frequent site of bioprospecting by international research bodies.
-The first highly successful instance being the discovery in 1947 of the tuber "Barbasco" (Dioscorea composita) which has a high content of diosgenin, revolutionizing the production of synthetic hormones in the 1950s and 1960s and eventually leading to the invention of combined oral contraceptive pills.

 Government and politics

-Government

-The United Mexican States are a federation whose government is representative, democratic and republican based on a presidential system according to the 1917 Constitution.
-The constitution establishes three levels of government: the federal Union, the state governments and the municipal governments.
-According to the constitution, all constituent states of the federation must have a republican form of government composed of three branches: the executive, represented by a governor and an appointed cabinet, the legislative branch constituted by a unicameral congress and the judiciary, which will include a state Supreme Court of Justice.
-They also have their own civil and judicial codes.
+The United Mexican States is a federation whose government is representative, democratic, and republican based on a presidential system according to the 1917 Constitution.
+The Constitution establishes three levels of government: the federal Union, the state governments, and the municipal governments.

 The federal legislature is the bicameral Congress of the Union, composed of the Senate of the Republic and the Chamber of Deputies.
 The Congress makes federal law, declares war, imposes taxes, approves the national budget and international treaties, and ratifies diplomatic appointments.
 The federal Congress, as well as the state legislatures, are elected by a system of parallel voting that includes plurality and proportional representation.
 The Chamber of Deputies has 500 deputies.
 Of these, 300 are elected by plurality vote in single-member districts (the federal electoral districts) and 200 are elected by proportional representation with closed party lists for which the country is divided into five electoral constituencies.
-The Senate is made up of 128 senators.
-Of these, 64 senators (two for each state and two for Mexico City) are elected by plurality vote in pairs; 32 senators are the first minority or first-runner up (one for each state and one for Mexico City), and 32 are elected by proportional representation from national closed party lists.
+The Senate comprises 128 senators: 64 (two for each state and two for Mexico City) are elected by plurality vote in pairs, 32 are the first minority or first-runner-up (one for each state and one for Mexico City), and 32 are elected by proportional representation from national closed party lists.